SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

 \subsubsection{Governance Decentralization}

-Governance ~\cite{reijers_2016_governance,pelt_2020_defining} is often defined as the processes of governing, whether undertaken by a government, market, or network, whether over a family, tribe, formal or informal organization, or territory, and whether through laws, norms, power or language.
-Blockchain governance ~\cite{pelt_2020_defining,markus_2007_the,gu_2020_empirical,lee_2020_the} is often defined as the means of achieving the direction, control, and coordination of stakeholders within the context of a given blockchain project to which they jointly contribute.
-Governance decentralization is often defined as the extent to which control over the blockchain is shared between platform owners and participants ~\cite{brummer_2019_cryptoassets,chen_2020_decentralized,faguet_2014_decentralization}. ~\citeN{ostrom_1990_governing} describes a fully decentralized governance structure where platform users collectively have full governance control and can represent their perspectives.

-Governance decentralization thus specifies the decentralization of ownership and decision-making power on blockchain platforms and how they are shared between owners and participants. ~\citeN{pelt_2020_defining} define a framework to examine blockchain governance and aspects of governance decentralization. ~\citeN{chen_2020_decentralized} and \citeN{srinivasan_2017_quantifying} quantitatively measure the decentralization of governance using various proxies, while ~\citeN{gervais_2014_is} and \citeN{gu_2020_empirical} qualitatively analyze the governance decentralization of blockchain and blockchain applications.
+Governance \cite{reijers_2016_governance,pelt_2020_defining} is often defined as the processes of governing, whether undertaken by a government, market, or network, whether over a family, tribe, formal or informal organization, or territory, and whether through laws, norms, power or language.
+Blockchain governance \cite{pelt_2020_defining,markus_2007_the,gu_2020_empirical,lee_2020_the} is often defined as the means of achieving the direction, control, and coordination of stakeholders within the context of a given blockchain project to which they jointly contribute.
+Governance decentralization is often defined as the extent to which control over the blockchain is shared between platform owners, and participants \cite{brummer_2019_cryptoassets,chen_2020_decentralized,faguet_2014_decentralization}.
+Ostrom (1990) \cite{ostrom_1990_governing} describes a fully decentralized governance structure where platform users collectively have complete governance control and can represent their perspectives.
+Governance decentralization thus specifies the decentralization of ownership and decision-making power on blockchain platforms and how they are shared between owners and participants.
+Although blockchain is, by nature, a system with many decentralized entities, the control and usage of blockchain may not be distributed across many parties.
+In reality, most blockchain projects have a “foundation” or community of developers with disproportionate influence on decision-making and governing\cite{pelt_2020_defining, wust_2018_do}.
+Bakos et al. (2019) \cite{bakos_2019_when} further argue that blockchains are often subject to a few parties who operate the system.
+Pelt et al. (2020) \cite{pelt_2020_defining} define a framework to examine blockchain governance and aspects of governance decentralization.
+Chen et al. (2020) \cite{chen_2020_decentralized}\footnote{Chen et al. (2020) \cite{chen_2020_decentralized} assign platforms a “decentralization score” based on data collected from CoinCheckup.com and find that market capitalization often has a U-shaped relationship with governance decentralization, where the best market performance is associated with a middle level of decentralization.
+The decentralization score is assigned according to the state of governance on CoinCheckup.com, with one denoting Centralized-Hierarchical, two denoting Centralized-Flat, three denoting Semi-Centralized, and four denoting Decentralized.} and Srinivasan (2017) \cite{srinivasan_2017_quantifying} quantitatively measure the decentralization of governance using various proxies, while Gervais et al. (2014) \cite{gervais_2014_is} and Gu et al. (2020) \cite{gu_2020_empirical} qualitatively analyze the governance decentralization of blockchain and blockchain applications.